Affiliate links on Android Authority may earn us a commission. Learn more.

 - If you can’t mount your TV centrally, you may want to go for an OLED for better viewing angles.

-- Competitive gamers may want to lean towards LCD and OLED displays for their shorter input lags.
+- Competitive gamers may want to lean towards LCD and OLED displays for their better response times.

 - Movie lovers who live and die by HDR will want the improved experience of FALD and OLED panels.